~ Sandal Magna Castle ~

 As mentioned elsewhere, John

 produced many "divers bastards" and left no lawful issue.
-The estate
+The estate was

-and Maud/Matilda de Neireford*, both producing illegitimate children.
+Maud/Matilda de Neireford*, both producing illegitimate children.

 Later John married Matilda4 [others say Isabel